Novella-in-Flash Writing Prompt #9 – Scene Afterwards/Scene Beforehand

 Writing a Novella-in-Flash/Novel-in-Flash

 If you’re interested in embarking on a novella-in-flash or novel-in-flash, you are in the right place.
-This online course is designed as an incubator lab in which you can develop and grow a novella-in-flash or novel-in-flash concept.
+This online mentoring programme is designed to help you develop and grow a novella-in-flash or novel-in-flash concept.

 (But wait!
 What exactly is a novella-in-flash/novel-in-flash?
 See here.)

-The full course consists of three main Phases (Incubation, Development, and Integration), with one-to-one support from tutor and novella-in-flash specialist Michael Loveday, author of the writing craft guide Unlocking the Novella-in-Flash: from Blank Page to Finished Manuscript (Ad Hoc Fiction, 2022).
-More about Michael’s teaching and editing experience here
+The full programme consists of three main Phases (Incubation, Development, and Integration), with one-to-one mentoring from tutor and novella-in-flash specialist Michael Loveday, author of the award-winning writing craft guide Unlocking the Novella-in-Flash: from Blank Page to Finished Manuscript (Ad Hoc Fiction, 2022).
+More about Michael’s teaching and editing experience here.

-This Novella-in-Flash Incubator course is designed to offer you a more sustained and in-depth level of one-to-one support for writing a novella-in-flash than you will be able to find anywhere else.
+This Novella-in-Flash mentoring programme is designed to offer you a more sustained and in-depth level of one-to-one support for writing a novella-in-flash than you will be able to find anywhere else.
 It aims to provide the most comprehensive insights into all aspects of the novella-in-flash form.

-The course gives you an informed space in which to figure out: what to write about, how to develop your characters and story world, how to link disparate material together, and how to shape an overall narrative arc.
-It also will expand your awareness of available options for the different forms and styles of novella-in-flash you can adopt, and the different narrative strategies you can employ.
+The mentoring offers you an informed space in which to figure out: how to develop your characters and story world, how to link disparate scenes together, and how to shape an overall narrative arc.
+It will expand your awareness of different styles of novella-in-flash, and the different narrative strategies you can employ.

 And it’s completely flexible.
-YOU CHOOSE when you write and how quickly you work through the course.
+YOU CHOOSE when you write and how quickly you develop your manuscript.
 So you can fit your writing easily around commitments to your job, caring responsibilities, your yoga classes, cleaning the fridge (once a week, right?), and those late-night Breaking Bad re-runs that you love so much.

-A description of how the course works can be found here.
+A description of how the mentoring programme works can be found here.
 What you can expect in terms of outputs and outcomes is listed here.
-Three different course options are described here.

-The course is open for bookings.
-Please get in touch here: Apply for the Course.
+The programme is open for bookings.
+Please get in touch here: Send an Enquiry…

 Good company in a journey makes the way seem shorter. — Izaak Walton